-As the calendar turns toward September, we can expect the usual temperature drop along with the arrival of holidays seemingly out of nowhere.
-But in the Long Island wedding world, the fall also signals the beginning of engagement season—that time of year between November and February when engagements spike and your social media feed is inundated with announcements accompanied by engagement rings and smiling couples.
+In the Long Island wedding world, the this time of year signals the beginning of engagement season—that time of year between November and February when engagements spike and your social media feed is inundated with announcements accompanied by engagement rings and smiling couples.

 According to Wedding Wire’s 2019 Newlywed Report, 19 percent of engagements occur during the month of December, with Christmas Day seeing the most engagements.
 But all in all, the stretch from Thanksgiving to February sees the most engagements compared to any other time of year.

 Your wedding engagement is one of the most exciting times of your life, even if you know the question is going to be popped imminently.
 Sure, a surprise engagement is exhilarating, but if you’re the type of person that wants to know a proposal is coming, there are signs you can look for to prepare for that big moment.

 Whether you know a proposal is coming or you just got engaged during this joyous engagement season, there are immediately important things for you to set your sights on as soon as your partner slips that ring onto your finger.

 Have An Intimate Celebration

 Before you blast your engagement news on social media, and even before you call your closest family and friends, remember to take more than a moment to celebrate with your partner in the privacy of your shared affection.
 Grab a bottle of champagne or order a few of your favorite drinks at the bar and toast to your future.
 Soak in the romance-filled tranquility of the moment because once the wedding planning starts in earnest, you’ll wish you could recapture that peaceful serenity.